webkom/admissions/README.md

 Recruitment for Abakom.

 ## Setup project
-Requires python 3.6 and a postgresql database.
+Running the backend requires Python 3.6 and a postgresql database.
+The frontend requires Node.
 We recommend using a virtual environment.
 The `docker-compose.yml` file provides a postgres database with correct config with the command
 ```sh